-This Vegan Golden Milk, or Turmeric Milk, is milk mixed with a number of cold-fighting spices and a great Indian Ayurvedic remedy that’s stood the tests of time and science.
-The star of this drink is turmeric, that golden spice that gives a lot of Indian food its fabulous color.
-Today, I have for you a vegan golden milk, called haldi ka doodh in India, that’s just as effective and tasty.
+This Vegan Golden Milk, or Turmeric Milk, is milk mixed with a number of cold-fighting spices.
+It's an ancient Indian Ayurvedic remedy that's stood the tests of time and science.
+The star of this drink is turmeric, that healing, golden spice that gives a lot of Indian food its fabulous color.
+Today, I have for you a vegan golden milk, called haldi ka doodh in India, that's just as effective and tasty.

 -Helps fight infection

 -Alleviates arthritis pain

 -Soothes stomach disorders